The Multi-Query Paradox in Zeroth-Order Optimization: ZO Estimators: From Single-Query to Multi-Query

 ZO algorithms navigate this problem by iteratively updating a parameter vector $x_t$ using a gradient estimate $\hat{g}(x_t)$ constructed from function value queries: $x_{t+1} = x_t - \eta_t \hat{g}(x_t)$.

 The foundational building block for most ZO methods is the single-query estimator.
-It approximates the gradient by evaluating the function along a single random direction $u \in \mathbb{R}^d$.
+It approximates the gradient by evaluating the function along a single random direction $u \in \mathbb{R}^d$ using a \emph{one-sided} finite-difference scheme.
 A common form is given by:

 where $\mu > 0$ is a small smoothing parameter.
-This form is derived from the first-order Taylor expansion of $f(x)$ around $x$:

-For a sufficiently small $\mu$, the estimator approximates the projection of the true gradient onto the direction $u$: $\hat{g}_u(x) \approx (u^T \nabla f(x)) u$.
+Throughout this work, we focus on an idealized regime in which $\mu\to 0$ and the estimator approximates the projection of the true gradient onto the direction $u$:

+All MSE and convergence results below are derived under this idealization.
+Importantly, the same geometric analysis applies to \emph{two-sided} finite-difference estimators, which differ from the one-sided form only in the higher-order $\mu$-dependent terms \cite{nesterov2017random}.

 While fundamental, this single-direction estimate is inherently noisy, limiting its effectiveness.
 A natural extension is to probe the function along multiple directions to construct a more accurate gradient estimate.